Last Updated on by Jeremy

 - We've since coupled this prompt with the Ad Inserter plug-in (more on that below) with even better click-throughs.

-- Adding Social Share Buttons: By adding social share buttons and follow buttons onto our sites, we were able to generate over 100 new shares per month that we otherwise would not have had.
+- Adding Social Share Buttons: By adding social share buttons and follow buttons onto our sites (with Social Pug), we were able to generate over 100 new shares per month that we otherwise would not have had.
 Share and social follow buttons are now visible throughout all pages, on all devices.
 As social networks are moving more and more towards the algorithm that organic shares are rewarded the best, encouraging shares is incredibly important.
 But we go even further than simply providing the buttons, we bluntly ask for shares at the bottom of our post to help maximize those clicks (share down to see it, and then share this article).

 - This may amount to only a 0.1% conversion rate, but at the end of the day I'll take 100 extra shares over 0 extra shares, and that's really all that matters.
 (Illustrated data was from a previous plug-in that was too resource-intensive.
 This data is unavailable on Social Pug as far as we are aware.)

 Social Media Projects

 - Hiring a Pinterest Virtual Assistant (VA): Through an odd twist of fate we built a travel Pinterest profile with 10,000+ fans, and we spent way too much time trying to make this network work for us.
-We had decent results, but it was also way too time consuming for our liking.
-To get around this, we hired a VA take over our account and she is rocking it.
+We had decent results, but it was also way too time-consuming for our liking.
+To get around this, we hired a VA take over our account and they're rocking it.
 Our VA reorganized everything (seriously, check our profile out at the previous link) and started a posting pattern that increased our traffic from the social network by 30% almost immediately- with continued growth expected.
 I was very hesitant on hiring a VA for the longest time, but having someone work on a network I dislike and deliver results in the process, well, I'll pay for that.

 - We recently hired our VA, and will be updating this one periodically as things change and hopefully improve!